egiden/django-contact-us-tools/docs/source/usage.rst

    .. note::

-      If you do not wish to display a copyright notice, and for further customisation options, see the section :doc:`BaseMessage Model <models>`.
+      If you do not wish to display a copyright notice, and for further customisation options, see the :doc:`models <models>` section.

 #.
-Register the proxy model to the admin site in your app's ``admin.py``:
+Register the new model to the admin site in your app's ``admin.py``:

     .. code-block:: python